 U.S. Cadet Nurses!

-80% of many hospitals’ nursing staff during World War II were staffed with Nurse Cadets, and many worked beyond World War II for an average of 28 years.
+80% of many hospitals’ nursing staff during World War II were staffed with Nurse Cadets, and many worked beyond World War II for an average of at least 28 years.
 It is likely that if you received nursing care since World War II, you met a Nurse Cadet.
 Or perhaps there’s a U.S. Cadet Nurse in your family.
 Ask them about their experiences and record what they say on paper or on video or audiotape.
-A three-minute radio-type recording is perfect.
 Then let us know and we’ll make a place for the recording on the uscadetnurse.org website.

 Contact us at http://uscadetnurse.org/contact for guidance.